RaviTambade/TFLJAVA/README.md

-# Why Learning Java & Full-Stack Development Matters
+# Learning Java Transflower way

 *"Beta, Java is not just a programming language — it’s a language of enterprise, stability, and scale.
 When you learn Java, you're not just learning how to build an app — you're learning how to build systems that banks, governments, e-commerce giants, and even satellites depend on."*
 – A mentor once told me this when I was where you are today.